- In how many languages is AGROVOC available?

 Tools & Services

-AGROVOC is currently available in 21 languages: Arabic, Chinese, Czech, English, Farsi, French, German, Hindi, Hungarian, Italian, Japanese, Korean, Lao, Polish, Portuguese, Russian, Slovak, Spanish, Thai, Turkish and Ukrainian.
+AGROVOC is currently available in up to 36 languages: in 6 FAO languages - English, French, Spanish, Arabic, Russian and Chinese, and in other 27 languages, including: Arabic, Chinese, Czech, Danish, English, French, German, Hindi, Hungarian, Italian, Japanese, Korean, Lao, Malay, Norwegian Bokmål, Persian, Polish, Portuguese, Russian, Slovak, Spanish, Swahili, Swedish, Telugu, Thai, Turkish and Ukrainian.
+For all languages, please, take a look at: http://agrovoc.uniroma2.it/agrovoc/agrovoc/en/

 AGROVOC covers all areas of interest to FAO, such as food, nutrition, agriculture, forestry, fisheries, names of animals and plants, environment, biological notions, techniques of plant cultivation, etc. The thesaurus is hierarchically organized under 25 top concepts.
 The graphic below shows the distribution of concepts under these top concepts: